sap-tutorials/Tutorials/tutorials/abap-environment-console-application/abap-environment-console-application.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Provide connection settings)]
-  1. Open the service key file `T01.txt` on your desktop.
+  1. Open the service key file **`T01.txt`** on your desktop.
 Copy the service key and insert it to the wizard screen.
 Click **Next**.

       ![Setup connection settings](connect2.png)

-  2. Now provide your login credentials of the SAP Cloud Platform Identity Authentication Service (IAS) tenant to connect to the system and press Log On.
+  2. Now provide your login credentials of the SAP Cloud Platform Identity Authentication Service (IAS) tenant to connect to the system and press **Log On**.
 Use following e-mail address `exp013-XXX@teched.cloud.sap` to log in.

      ![Enter login credentials](login.png)